-Any enquiries about the CCTV system should be directed to [name/job title].
+Any enquiries about the CCTV system should be directed to Karen Stanley, School Business Manager.

 12. Photographs and videos

 As part of our school activities, we may take photographs and record images of individuals within our school.

 We will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
 We will clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.